bajamircea/bajamircea.github.io/_posts/2015-03-31-struct-classes.markdown

 ## Class and struct

 There are two major ways of building new types.
-One is by putting together multiple pices of the same type.
+One is by putting together multiple pieces of the same type.
 These are arrays.

 The other one is by putting together pieces of different types.
 There are two keywords in C++ that allows us to do that: `class` and `struct`.